davetayl-r/youth-employment-nma-paper/README.md

-# Supplementary material for a network meta-analysis of employment and skills interventions designed to assist young people to enter the labour market in high income countries
+# Supplementary material for a rapid review and network meta-analysis of employment and skills interventions designed to assist young people to enter the labour market in high income countries

 DOI

-This repository [hosts a site](https://davetayl-r.github.io/youth-employment-nma-paper/youth-employment-nma-supplementary-material.html) that contains supplementary material, data and analysis code for a network meta-analysis titled "A network meta-analysis of employment and skills interventions designed to assist young people to enter the labour market in high income countries".
+This repository [hosts a site](https://davetayl-r.github.io/youth-employment-nma-paper/youth-employment-nma-supplementary-material.html) that contains supplementary material, data and analysis code for a network meta-analysis titled "A rapid review and network meta-analysis of employment and skills interventions designed to assist young people to enter the labour market in high income countries".

 The following information is available as part of the supplementary material: